binarytrails/website2.0/frontend/static/frontend/md/quests/django-website.md

     </br>
     [Domain-as-website](http://wiki.gandi.net/en/domains/management/domain-as-website)

     It is important that you understand how to connect your domain name to your website.
 There are three ways to do it.
-I suggest you the third one: *Configuring your zone file at Gandi*.
+I suggest the third one: *Configuring your zone file at Gandi*.
 It can take up to a few hours before it spreads to the World Wide Web.

     Why should I use the Domain-as-website?

-    >Gandi web forwarding server is serving a robots.txt file that you probably don't want.
+    > The Gandi web forwarding server is serving a robots.txt file that you probably don't want.

     Hence, my website wasn't indexed by google crawlers.

-    Go to your gandi admin pannel under *Simple Hosting > Your Instance > Websites Section* and add your addresses to the vhosts & check the **DNS modification** box.
+    Go to your Gandi admin pannel under *Simple Hosting > Your Instance > Websites Section* and add your addresses to the vhosts & check the **DNS modification** box.

     Websites Section example: